golang-migrate/migrate/TUTORIAL.md

 Just add the code to your app and you're ready to go!

+**IMPORTANT:** If you would like to run multiple instances of your app on different machines be sure to use a database that supports locking when running migrations.
+Otherwise you may encounter issues.

 ## Further reading:
 - [Best practices](MIGRATIONS.md)
 - [FAQ](FAQ.md)